Shaik-Mohammed-Zubaidi/DisasterAI/README.md

 ### How to Use:
 1. Open your browser and navigate to `http://localhost:3000`.
-2. Type a disaster-related query in the provided text box.
+2. Type a disaster-related query in the text box, such as "hurricane helpline number."
-3. Hit submit to get real-time responses related to your question.
+3. Submit to receive real-time responses related to your question.

 ---

 ### Contributing:
 Feel free to contribute by submitting issues or pull requests.
-Any feedback or suggestions to improve the app are welcome!
+Feedback and suggestions to improve the app are always welcome!

----# DisasterAI